Diving in 2021 during the COVID-19 Pandemic

-If you are hoping to get some dives completed in Gran Canaria during the latter part of 2020, or want to understand how COVID-19 has effected diving on the Island, this will hopefully answer some of your questions.
+If you are hoping to get some dives completed in Gran Canaria during the second half of 2021, or want to understand how COVID-19 has effected diving on the Island, this will hopefully answer some of your questions.

-At the moment (early May 2020) This is a 'work in progress' which we will keep updated with current information.
+At the moment (early May 2021) The situation is much more stable than in 2020, but still changes and we will keep this updated with current information.

 We are basing our plans and advise on the following assumptions, all of which are outside our control.